 Day 4: The ship leaves at 4 a.m. toward Honfleur and we arrive around 10 a.m.
 Optional walking tour of the city.
 Once the rain stopped, we headed out on our own to discover Honfleur.

-Day 5: Cruise is over and passengers disembark at 9 a.m.
+Day 5: France river cruise is over and passengers disembark at 9 a.m.

-If you don’t know much about CroisiEurope or river cruising, here’s a little background info:
+If you don’t know much about CroisiEurope or what a France river cruise is like, here’s a little background info:

 CroisiEurope is the biggest river cruise carrier in Europe and extremely popular with Europeans.
 A family-run business founded by Gérard Schmitter in 1976 and headquartered in Strasbourg, France, CroisiEurope has a fleet of 50 ships that cruise Europe’s rivers in France, Italy, Spain, Germany and Belgium.